mever-team/sidbench/README.md

 --cropSize=256
 ```

-:warning: Important Note: For models such as `UnivFD` and `Rine`, which are based on CLIP, the input size must be set to 224x224 pixels due to CLIP's specific input size requirements.
+:warning: Important Note: For models such as `UnivFD` and `Rine`, which are based on [CLIP](https://openai.com/research/clip), the input size must be set to 224x224 pixels due to CLIP's specific input size requirements.
 Therefore, use `--resizeSize=224` for these models.

+> *Important Note on Resizing*: The impact of resizing on the results cannot be overstated.
+For certain models, resizing can significantly improve outcomes, while for others, it may detract from performance.
+This effect is closely tied to the original resolution of the input images.
+Specifically, in the case of high-resolution images, resizing becomes a crucial factor to consider.
+For a deeper insight into how resizing affects model performance, please refer to the Evaluation Section.

 ### Evaluate on a dataset